Auth & identity

 Lesson seven | Choosing a B2B auth provider

 In the previous lesson we looked at the importance of single sign on protocols – what they are, how they’re created, and why they’re important for B2B Auth.
 We then went over the two most common protocols in single sign on: Secure Assertion Markup Language (SAML) and OpenID Connect (OIDC).

-In this post, we’re going to look more closely at OIDC to understand how it works, and get a more nuanced understanding of its benefits, drawbacks, and most common use cases.
+In this post, we’re going to look more closely at OpenID Connect to understand how it works, and get a more nuanced understanding of its benefits, drawbacks, and most common use cases.
 We’ll cover:

 Now that we’ve got that straightened out, let’s dive in!

-As we mentioned in our last post, OIDC is an authentication layer built on top of an authorization protocol called OAuth.
-Because of their symbiotic relationship, the two protocols are often used interchangeably by developers; but to be precise, OAuth is for authorization and OIDC is for user authentication.
+As we mentioned in our last post, OpenID Connect is an authentication layer built on top of an authorization protocol called OAuth.
+Because of their symbiotic relationship, the two protocols are often used interchangeably by developers; but to be precise, OAuth is for authorization and OpenID Connect is for user authentication.

 Authorization verifies what a user is allowed to access.

 Authentication> verifies who a user is and their identity.

 The two protocols are, so to speak, two sides of the same coin.
 To understand how OIDC functions as an SSO protocol, we need to cover the fundamental aspects of OAuth’s design because it was created first.

 OAuth was jointly developed in 2006 by Twitter and Google.
 With near universal adoption of social media sites, developers realized that their applications would greatly benefit from letting users bring in their data from accounts like Facebook, Twitter, or Google.
 This linking of accounts has proven to be a powerful integration pattern.
 Users bring their data over to an application for convenience while developers build features on top of it.